-This policy does not apply to Crown Servants, who are dealt with under the statutory provisions of the School Admissions Code see Members of UK Armed Forces and Crown Servants. (see below)
+This policy does not apply to Crown Servants, who are dealt with under the statutory provisions of the School Admissions Code see Members of UK Armed Forces and Crown Servants.

-Applications with an overseas address will not be accepted for processing unless we are satisfied that there is evidence of a link to an address in the London Borough of Hounslow.
+We will accept applications with an overseas address once we are satisfied there is evidence of a link to an address in the London Borough of Hounslow.
 Such a link should satisfy the terms under the child's home address, and must not be the address of a friend, relative or other address of convenience unless there is evidence it will be a permanent arrangement.
 It is for the Local Authority to determine whether there is a link to an address.

-Where we are satisfied that there is evidence of a link to an address in the London Borough of Hounslow, we will also need to be satisfied that the child will be resident at the address used on the application on or before the date of admission (1 September.)
+Where we are satisfied that there is evidence of a link to an address in the London Borough of Hounslow, we will also need to be satisfied that the child will be resident at the address used on the application on or before the date of admission (1 September).
 Evidence must be submitted to verify this.
 Evidence might include